 - Determine appropriate academic accommodations for that student

 - For general guidelines for documentation accepted by William Paterson University useful in determining and providing accommodation services, see here (link for "Guidelines For Documentation of a Specific Learning Disability At the Post Secondary Level")

-- It is the responsibility of the student to email the Accommodation Form to his/her professors and confirm receipt to discuss implementation of the accommodations.
+- It is the responsibility of the student to provide the Accommodation Form to his/her professors and to discuss implementation of the accommodations.